saoun/QuickNodeServer/README.md

 ``npm install express --save`` <br>
 ``npm install mustache-express --save`` <br>
 ``npm install nodemon --save`` <br><br>
-Express is a package that will handle the server routing
+Express is a package that will handle the server routing and the asset serving
-- It also handles asset serving.
 - Read more here: https://www.npmjs.com/package/express <br>

 Mustache is a template engine for HTML files and more